phat072/phat072/README.md

 - 👋 Hi, I’m Phan Ca Phat
 - 👀 I’m interested in data and basketball
 - 🌱 I’m currently learning data and web
 - 🔥 I want to beacome a software and data engineer
+- 🤝  I'm open to collaborating on Projects

 <!---
 phat072/phat072 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.